Developing Orbital-Dependent Corrections for the Non-Additive Kinetic Energy in Subsystem Density Functional Theory

-As can be seen from Fig.~\ref{fig:beh2_fitted} (left), the fitted sDFT(2) interaction energy curve (denoted as sDFT(2)/fit) shows qualitatively correct behavior and outperforms sDFT in reproducing the well-depth $D_e$ value.
+As can be seen from Fig.~\ref{fig:beh2_fitted} (left), the fitted sDFT/EA[2] interaction energy curve (denoted as sDFT/EA[2]/fit) shows qualitatively correct behavior and outperforms sDFT/PW91k in reproducing the well-depth $D_e$ value.
 The corresponding equilibrium distance is shorter than that from KS-DFT, but agrees well with that from the original coupled cluster computation from Ref.~\cite{arti2014}.
-This improvement in performance of sDFT(2)/fit is, of course, not surprising since the fitting was performed on the very same molecular cluster.
+This improvement in performance of sDFT/EA[2]/fit is, of course, not surprising since the fitting was performed on the very same molecular cluster.
 However, deviations from KS-DFT results are still considerable.
-At the displacement of $0.0$~\AA, the difference between sDFT(2)/fit and KS-DFT is about 0.1~eV.
-It is also interesting to note that the integrated sDFT(2)/fit density error, computed according to Eq.~(\ref{eq:int_dens_error}), is smaller than that from standard sDFT at short intermolecular displacements as seen from Fig.~\ref{fig:beh2_fitted} (right).
+At the displacement of $0.0$~\AA, the difference between sDFT/EA[2]/fit and KS-DFT is about 0.1~eV.
+It is also interesting to note that the integrated sDFT/EA[2]/fit density error, computed according to Eq.~(\ref{eq:int_dens_error}), is smaller than that from standard sDFT/PW91k at short intermolecular displacements as seen from Fig.~\ref{fig:beh2_fitted} (right).